Trade directory · San Diego metro · California

 Permit Requirements

-San Diego requires permits for all HVAC installations, replacements, and major repairs.
-Permit fees range $150-$400.
-Plans required for commercial work and residential systems over 5 tons.
+San Diego requires permits for new installations, replacements, and major repairs.
+Permit fees range $100-400 depending on scope.
+Gas line work requires additional plumbing permit.

 §3